Mayukhdeb/moa-classification-with-model-blending/README.md

 ### Training

-We had to use 2 loss functions within the training loop:
+We had to use 2 loss functions within the training loop:he training data were **not 100% correct**.

-* `LabelSmoothingCrossEntropy()` for backpropagation.
-* `nn.BCEWithLogitsLoss()` for early stopping.

-#### But why 2 loss functions ?

-Multiple sources in the kaggle discussions confirmed that the labels in the training data were **not 100% correct**.
 Which means there's a high risk of the model learning wrong feature-label mappings while training.
 And this might lead to highly confident wrong predictions on the test.

 Log loss is known to highly penalize confident wrong predictions, so even one single higly confident wrong prediction could make a deifference in the LB score.
 The solution to this was **label smoothing**.